JakeSteam/blog-personal/_drafts/2023-10-20-oct-android-game-reviews.md

 Finally, there is a [Discord](https://discord.com/invite/nEp3rhmPTC) (350+ members, friendly), [Twitter](https://twitter.com/idleiktah) (unused), and [Subreddit](https://www.reddit.com/r/IdleIktah/) (quiet, patch notes only).

+In terms of improvements, I'd love to see:

+* Statistics on how many X I've killed / created.
+* The quest screen could show how far towards the unlock criteria (e.g. 4/10 kills).
+* A "time left" for long jobs, to avoid me having to keep doing mental multiplication!
+* The ability to rename bags for easier categorisation.
+* More detailed help for the equipment screen.
+For example, my sword has a "sun" enchant on it... what does that do!?

 ### Monetisation

 There are pretty standard optional adverts when you open the game, allowing you to double your offline earnings.